MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 Power Automate for desktop can be extended through the Actions SDK (preview).
 Through the SDK, **custom modules** can be created and then utilized through desktop flows.
 > [!NOTE]
-> The term **modules** is equivalent to the term **custom actions group** and is used to describe custom actions groups from a pro-dev perspective in this article.
+> The term **modules** is equivalent to the term **custom actions group** (preview) and is used to describe custom actions groups (preview) from a pro-dev perspective in this article.

 ## Prerequisites

-To create custom actions for Power Automate for desktop the following are required:
+To create custom actions (preview) for Power Automate for desktop the following are required:
 - An IDE (Integrated Development Environment - e.g. Visual Studio 2022) you can write C# on.
 - Power Automate for desktop installed on your machine.
 - The Actions SDK which you can download through Visual Studio's package manager or nuget.org.